MT Yuriy Kuchiev: Development and construction

 In early 2016, it was reported that the Greek shipowner Dynacom had ordered two arctic condensate tankers to transport gas condensate from the natural gas fields in the Yamal Peninsula.
 One of the vessels would be built at Guangzhou Shipyard in China while the other was ordered at an undisclosed price from the Russian-owned Arctech Helsinki Shipyard.
 While the Finnish shipyard was initially reluctant to confirm the contract, the tanker was included in a presentation by Arctech CEO Esko Mustamäki at the Conference on the Economic Development of the Arctic in June 2016.
 Although over 500 vessels have been delivered from the Hietalahti shipyard in the past 150 years, the newbuilding number 515 would be the first tanker built at the shipyard.

 While the final hull assembly would be carried out in Helsinki, a 167 m forward section was subcontracted to Brodotrogir Shipyard in Croatia, where steel production began in February 2017.
 However, the official keel laying ceremony, which marks the start of hull assembly, was held in Helsinki on 27 July 2017.
 The bow section of the vessel was launched on 16 July 2018 and arrived in Helsinki on board a semi-submersible heavy-lift ship in August.
 The vessel was launched on 17 December 2018, floated out on 28 December, and returned to the covered dry dock bow-first on 30 December.
 Over the spring, the vessel was still being outfitted at the shipyard, reportedly due to production delays and quality issues with the Croatian-built forward section.
 On 29 April, Yuriy Kuchiev was moved from the covered dry dock to the shipyard's outfitting pier in preparation of inclining test before leaving for the first sea trials on 6 May.
 The vessel was finally delivered to Dynacom in an official naming ceremony on 28 August 2019.

 The vessel is named after Yuri Kuchiev (1919–2005), the captain of the Soviet nuclear-powered icebreaker Arktika when the vessel became the first surface ship to reach the North Pole in 1977.

-The arctic condensate tanker Yuriy Kuchiev is the last vessel delivered by Arctech Helsinki Shipyard in Finland; the shipyard's ownership was transferred to a new company, Helsinki Shipyard Oy, in May 2019.
+The arctic condensate tanker Yuriy Kuchiev is the last vessel delivered by Arctech Helsinki Shipyard in Finland; the shipyard's ownership was transferred to a new company, Helsinki Shipyard, in May 2019.